cPuko/nvpro-custom/README.md

 # Particle System with nvpro-core
 ## build
-you can genderate project with CMakefile
+you can generate project with CMakefile

 CMakefile  is in 'build_all'